IgorStevanoski/RollingBall_-_bachelor/README.md

 ![Screenshot (189)](https://github.com/user-attachments/assets/30740c26-ed6d-467e-ab72-7148946944ec)

-The main goal of the game is to bring the ball to the right hole.
+The main goal of the game is to bring the ball to the right hole by tilting the terrain.
 There can be multiple balls and holes on some levels, all balls must be put in right ones for a player to proceed to the next level.
 Picking up coins and putting balls in right holes grants player points.
 Game consists of positive and negative elements.

 ![Screenshot (198)](https://github.com/user-attachments/assets/2e5b8a10-6e68-430a-bc40-9f6381291479)